-In recent work,~\cite{AbizadaDur2017} make similar observations and consider a model of college admissions with stipends where complementarities in contract terms are present for colleges: In their model three contract terms $\{t_+,t_0,t_-\}$ are available, interpreted as admission with stipend, admission without stipend but with tuition waiver, and admission without either of the two, and the number of $t_-$-contracts signed by a college constraints the number of $t_+$-contracts it signs.
+In recent related work,~\cite{AbizadaDur2017} consider a model of college admissions with stipends where complementarities in contract terms are present for colleges: In their model three contract terms $\{t_+,t_0,t_-\}$ are available, interpreted as admission with stipend, admission without stipend but with tuition waiver, and admission without either of the two, and the number of $t_-$-contracts signed by a college constraints the number of $t_+$-contracts it signs.
 Importantly, students have monotone preferences in these contract terms.
 The model is a special case of ours.
-In particular, the result for ``Max-Min Responsive" preferences can be obtained as a special case of ours and for this case their strategy-proofness result can be strengthened to group-strategy-proofness.
+In particular, the result for ``Max-Min Responsive" preferences can be obtained as a special case of ours and for this case, their strategy-proofness result can be strengthened to group-strategy-proofness.
 However, \cite{AbizadaDur2017} also analyze pairwise-stable outcomes and this part of their analysis does not have a counter-part in our paper.

 Our original working paper~\cite[]{Schlegel2016} contained a version of our maximal domain result for a model of matching with contracts where also colleges' choice functions are monotone in contract-terms.
 Technically the two maximal domain results are independent.
-However, the adaption to obtain the previous version of the theorem from the current one are minimal.\footnote{One has to make sure that in the ``necessity part" of the maximal domain proof, the profile of unitary choice functions for the other colleges can be chosen to be induced by monotone preferences.} The current version of the maximality result can also be obtained with a similar proof as the one in the previous version.\footnote{The main difference is that now stability of the deferred acceptance algorithm for the original choice profile has to be assumed on top of DA-equivalence.} For the original version of the theorem we refer the interested reader to the original version of the working paper.
+However, the adaption to obtain the previous version of the theorem from the current one are minimal.\footnote{One has to make sure that in the ``necessity part" of the maximal domain proof, the profile of unit demand choice functions for the other colleges can be chosen to be induced by monotone preferences.} The current version of the maximal domain result can also be obtained with a similar proof as the one in the previous version.
+For the original version of the theorem, we refer the interested reader to the original version of the working paper.